Skip to main content

 Skip table of contents

-This article instructs on how to install Cloudaware Breeze agent on a Kubernetes cluster running in a private network.
-One sample of Breeze agent will be installed on a cluster automatically enabling TunHub Gateway on it.
-NOTE: Linux only.
+This article explains how to install a Cloudaware Breeze agent on a Kubernetes cluster running in a private network.
+As a result, Breeze will be installed on all hosts within the cluster.
+NOTE: Linux only, except for AL2023, which is not currently supported.

 Breeze Agent Setup

-2. Locate Breeze in the list of DevOps Integrations → 1 Configured.
+2. Find Breeze in the list of DevOps Integrations.
+Click 1 Configured.

 *This integration is for Linux only.